 Handheld / Wearable

 Most scalp massagers will be handheld, so you can control the intensity, however we are now seeing more wearable devices on the market which look a little like a ski helmet!

 If you want to keep your massager with you wherever you go then consider the size of the device and whether you can carry it easily in your bag.

 As you’re controlling the device with your own hand, consider the weight of the device and how easy it is to grip the handle.

 Scalp massagers containing magnets have been created for those wanting a product to help with hair growth.
-Magnets have been shown to draw nutrients to the scalp, encouraging healthy hair growth.
+Magnets have been shown to draw nutrients to the scalp, encouraging healthy growth.

 Red Light Therapy

-Certain scalp massagers will include red light therapy as a feature.
+Certain massagers will include red light therapy as a feature.
 This is because it has been shown to help improve hair growth.

 You’ll find a number of different options when it comes to battery power.
-Some take standard batteries with others have rechargeable batteries.
+Some take standard batteries with others having rechargeable batteries.
 Consider how often you’ll use the massager to help you make your decision.

 Is a scalp massager good for your hair?